simpleinjector/Documentation/source/servicecollectionintegration.rst

             return this.localizer["About Title"];
         }
     }

 When resolved, Simple Injector ensures that `AboutController` gets injected with a IStringLocalizer specific for its usage.
-In practice this means the injected StringLocalizer is an `StringLocalizer<AboutController>`.
+In practice this means the injected StringLocalizer is a `StringLocalizer<AboutController>`.

 .. container:: Note